Skip to content Skip to footer

 Cost Of Living

-The cost of living index in Ann Arbor is slightly higher than the national average, primarily due to housing costs.
-However, the city offers a range of amenities and cultural attractions that contribute to its quality of life.
+The cost of living index in Ann Arbor is slightly higher than the national average due to housing costs.
+However, the city offers a high quality of life with access to cultural amenities, recreational activities, and educational opportunities.

 Other

-Washtenaw County – county in Michigan, United States
+Ann Arbor – county seat of Washtenaw County, Michigan, United States

 Official Site: Visit Official Site